 Invest Back Into Your Side Hustle

-Think about “regular” investing – to really do it well, you need to understand how a business makes money, and how it’s performing, right?
-Well, there’s no business you’ll ever know more about than yours – so if you do your research and know that a specific type of spending will help boost your business, you’re probably right.
+Think about “regular” investing.
+To really do it well, you need to understand how a business makes money, and how it’s performing, right?
+Well, there’s no business you’ll ever know more about than yours.
+If you do your research and know that a specific type of spending will help boost your business, you’re probably right.

-That’s what I use to pay for my software expenses, like Convertkit and Leadpages, and it’s what I use to pay for bigger expenses, like booking travel to Fincon17 or upgrading my mic to this beauty.
-(So many videos planned for you guys!)
+That’s what I use to pay for my software expenses, like my email software, and it’s what I use to pay for bigger expenses, like booking travel or upgrading equipment.

 Save for Taxes (Because Taxes)

-For now, I’m putting aside my marginal tax rate on any new invoices that get paid – and keeping an eye out to make sure that tax rate doesn’t jump into the next marginal tax rate bracket.
-If it does, I’ll either adjust… or put all my money into an RRSP beyond that point.
+For now, I’m putting aside my marginal tax rate on any new invoices that get paid, and keeping an eye out to make sure that tax rate doesn’t jump into the next marginal tax rate bracket.
+If it does, I’ll adjust as needed.

 After taking care of my taxes and investing back into my biz, the rest of the money that comes in is up for grabs in my budget.

-I’ve got a list of priorities in place for any “extra money” that comes into my budget (ahem, step #11 on the Quick Budget Fix checklist, and a lesson we just worked through in the course last week!) so I usually know exactly where I’m directing that extra cash.
+I’ve got a list of priorities in place for any “extra money” that comes into my budget, so I usually know exactly where I’m directing that extra cash.

-But sometimes, things come up or fun opportunities present themselves, and when they do, I’m not opposed to redirecting my treat yo’self side hustle cash to something even more fun than saving for closing costs.
+But sometimes, things come up or fun opportunities present themselves, and when they do, I’m not opposed to redirecting my treat yourself side hustle cash to something even more fun than saving for a goal.

 It Doesn’t Have to Be Perfect